 - The aim of education is to foster competent, responsible citizens who are lifelong learners and problem solvers.

 Our teachers are certified by the Arizona Department of Education and accredited by Montessori Teacher Training Programs.
-MPS curriculum goals, Arizona Academic Standards, and the evolving Common Core Standards are achieved using the Montessori philosophy, materials and teaching methods.
+MPS curriculum goals, Arizona Academic Standards, and the College and Career Ready Standards are achieved using the Montessori philosophy, materials and teaching methods.
 Mesa’s Montessori students have had consistently higher than average test scores for the past several years.